uStudioCompany/ts4ocds/README.md

 entities from the `standard` with new properties.
 Here we extend such interfaces from their `standard` counterparts and add new properties so, for example, you can find `Item` in both `standard` and some of the `extensions`.

+## Contributing

+We are open to receive any contributings to our project.
+If you are willing to contribute, please make sure to read our [contributing](https://github.com/uStudioCompany/ts4ocds/blob/master/CONTRIBUTING.md) guide.

+If you have noticed bugs or want to propose a new feature/improvement, you should check out our [issues](https://github.com/uStudioCompany/ts4ocds/issues) section.
+Every properly written issue will be attended and reviewed by our team.